B i o g r a p h y

 Monika was born in Salzburg and holds a MA degree from the University for Music and Performing Arts in Vienna having studied with Prof. Wolfgang Schulz (former Principal Flute, Vienna Philharmonic Orchestra)

 She undertook further studies with Auréle Nicolet, Peter-Lukas Graf, Robert Dick and Emily Beynon.

 During her university years she won first prize at the competition Jugend musiziert as well as an outstanding performers award from the Bruckner Orchester Linz.

-In Vienna she has performed with the Radio Symphony Orchestra Vienna, Tonkünstlerorchester, Mozart Orchester Wien, Vienna Chamber Orchestra and in Australia the Melbourne and Tasmanian Symphony Orchestra, Orchestra Victoria, Australian Philharmonic Orchestra, Queensland Symphony Orchestra, Australian Session Orchestra and Queensland Pops Orchestra.
+In Vienna she has performed with the Radio Symphony Orchestra Vienna, Tonkünstlerorchester, Mozart Orchester Wien, Vienna Chamber Orchestra and in Australia the Melbourne and Tasmanian Symphony Orchestra, Orchestra Victoria, Australian Philharmonic Orchestra, Queensland Symphony Orchestra, Australian Session Orchestra.

 Monika lives in Brisbane/Australia with her husband Greg and puppy Yoshi and is passionate about all things organic and loves spending time at the beach on her boogie board.